Gigaspaces/xap-docs/site/content/xap/12.3/started/xap-tutorial-part3.markdown

 }
 ```

-There are other options available for task routing
+There are other options available for task routing.
-.

 {{%refer%}}[Task Execution over the Space](../dev-java/task-execution-overview.html){{%/refer%}}